-The philosophies on this page are what I used in the creation of The True Slime King.
-These philosophies may or may not work for other games.
-I just wanted to share with the world what my process was in creating this game.
+The design philosophies on this page are what I used in the creation of The True Slime King.
+These tips may or may not work for other games.
+I just wanted to share them in case someone finds them useful.

 This is the main philosophy that everything else stems from: